Advertisements

 hand blast injury physiotherapy rehabilitation exercises

-After the plastic surgery reconstruction of hand blast injury, the biggest challenge is to regain wrist and finger range of motion.
-Physiotherapy plays a crucial role in rehabilitating back the crackers blast in hand injury sufferer back to the job.
+After the plastic surgery reconstruction of the hand blast injury, the biggest challenge is to regain wrist and finger range of motion.
+Physiotherapy plays a crucial role in rehabilitating the cracker blast-in-hand injury sufferer back to the job.

-In this article, we will discuss everything related to hand injury due to blast.
+This article will discuss everything related to hand injury due to blast.
 We will especially focus on physiotherapy treatment and exercises.
-But, let us start with this true case of a 28 years old male, that I dealt with at our physiotherapy centre.

 Advertisements

 A 28-year-old male with a postoperative case of hand blast injury came to our department for physiotherapy.
 Here’s the history of his injury.
-He was having fun with crackers when a firecracker accidentally blasted right on his hand.
-Immediately He was shifted to the local hospital by his friends and family member.
-The doctors ruled out any finger or wrist bone fracture, they performed primary debridement by primary closure.
+When a firecracker accidentally blasted into his hand, he was having fun with crackers.
+Immediately, He was shifted to the local hospital by his friends and family members.
+The doctors ruled out any finger or wrist bone fracture; they performed primary debridement by primary closure.

 It was a blast injury of the hand when a firecracker blasted on his hand.
-X-ray ruled out any involvement of the bone fracture.
+An X-ray ruled out any involvement in the bone fracture.
 There was only involvement of the soft tissue.
 After stitch removal, he was referred to physiotherapy for postoperative physiotherapy.

 hand injury